-4.5.10 Incomplete, Grades and Deadlines
+4.4.10 Incomplete, Grades and Deadlines

-A note of "Incomplete" shall be registered against the course where a student has not completed its requirements or missed the final exam with a compelling acceptable excuse.
-Taking into consideration ASU regulations, the student must complete all the exams and coursework, if any, to remove the note of "Incomplete" in his/her academic transcript by the end of the semester following the semester in which the student was assigned the status of "Incomplete" against any course (without taking into account the summer semester).
+- 1- If the student misses the final or incomplete exam for a course, the university zero will be recorded for that course in his academic transcript. - 2- A note of "Incomplete" shall be registered against the course where a student has not completed its requirements or missed the final exam with a compelling acceptable excuse after the payment of incomplete fees.
+Taking into consideration ASU regulations, the student must complete all the exams and coursework, if any, to remove the note of "Incomplete" in his/her academic transcript within the first two weeks of the semester following the semester in which the student was assigned the status of "Incomplete" against any course (without considering the summer semester).
 The accumulative average is revised upon the completion of the course with the note "Incomplete".
 The student is put under probation or dismissal until he/she completes the course.